Stop buying fabric without asking these questions! These questions will teach you how to choose fabric for sewing clothing and how do to it right!

 Do you choose the fabric first or the pattern first?
 Does the pattern speak to you or does the fabric speak to you?
 I often choose fabric first, but I also choose the pattern first to fill specific holes in my wardrobe.
 How do you choose fabric for sewing clothing?

 I have a fabric stash with lots of colors, prints, and types of fabric just sitting on the shelf waiting to be used.
 And I still buy more fabric.
+(I have a weakness for collecting coat weight fabrics even though I don’t make very many coats.)
 Why?
 It’s all about correctly knowing how to choose fabric for sewing clothes and matching the right fabric to the right pattern.

 How to Choose Fabric for Sewing Clothes